Hydrogen isotope biogeochemistry: Ecohydrology

-The field of ecohydrology is concerned with the interaction between ecosystems and water cycling, from measuring the small scale drainage of water into soil to tracking the broad movements of water evaporating off from trees.
+Ecohydrology is concerned with the interaction between ecosystems and water cycling, from measuring the small scale drainage of water into soil to tracking the broad movements of water evaporating from trees.
 Because deuterium acts as a conservative tracer, it works well for tracking water movement through plants and ecosystems.
-Although water movement in single-process phenomena such as evaporation is relatively simple to track, many systems (e.g. cloud forests) in the environment have multiple sources and tracking water movement becomes more complicated.
-Isotope spiking can also be done to determine water transport through soil and into plants via injection of deuterated water directly into the ground.
+Though water movement in single-process phenomena such as evaporation is relatively simple to track, many systems (e.g. cloud forests) in the environment have multiple sources, and tracking water movement becomes more complicated.
+Isotope spiking can also be done to determine water transport through soil and into plants by injecting deuterated water directly into the ground.

 Stable isotope analysis of xylem water can be used to follow the movement of water from soil into the plants and therefore provide a record of the depth of water acquisition.
-An advantage to using xylem water is that in theory, the deuterium content should directly reflect the input water without being affected by leaf transpiration.
+An advantage to using xylem water is that in theory, the HIC should directly reflect the input water without being affected by leaf transpiration.
 For example, Dawson and Ehleringer used this approach to determine whether trees that grow next to streams are using the surface waters from that stream.
 Water from the surface would have the same isotopic composition as the stream, while water from farther below in the ground would be from past precipitation inputs.
 In this case, younger trees had a xylem water isotopic composition very close to the adjacent stream and likely used surface waters to get established.
 Older trees had depleted xylem water relative to the stream, reflecting that they source their water from deeper underground.
 Other stable isotope studies have also determined that plants in redwood forests do not just take up water from their roots but acquire a significant proportion of water via stomatal uptake on leaves.

-Plant water can be used to characterize other plant physiological processes that affect the hydrologic cycle; for example, leaf waters are widely used for modeling transpiration and water-use efficiency.
+Plant water can be used to characterize other plant physiological processes that affect the water cycle; for example, leaf water is widely used for modeling transpiration and water-use efficiency (WUE).
 In transpiration, the Craig-Gordon model for lake water enrichment through evaporation has been found experimentally to fit well for modelling leaf water enrichment.
 Transpiration can be measured by direct injection of deuterated water into the base of the tree, trapping all water vapor transpired from the leaves and measuring the subsequent condensate.
 Water use can also be measured and is calculated from a heavy water injection as follows: